Diploma in Journalism

 To sign up to become a member of the Academy (ADJ) and apply for the Diploma course please email info@abilitytoday.com with your details or fill out the form at the top of the page.

-All workshops and other group sessions during the course will be held via Zoom and the recordings made available to watch on the NCTJ’s e-learning platform (the Journalism Skills Academy).
+All sessions will be held via Zoom and the recordings made available to watch on the NCTJ’s e-learning platform.

 For more information about the Academy for Disabled Journalists or Ability Today please email info@abilitytoday.com with your details.